koenigsreiter/cpp_monitoring/ausarbeitung/server.md

 ## Health checker

 The server also contains a component called the `health_checker`.
 The health checker is used by the client to perform some checks before actually starting.
 This component is a separate thread on the server that is continuously listening for incoming connections and send a `HealthMessage` as soon as a client connects to indicate that the server is up and running.

+## Relations

+For additional information about the relations between the various functions see figure \ref{fig:server_class_hierarchy}.

+![An UML showing the relationships between the various server-side classes.
+For additional information about the monitor relations see figure \ref{fig:monitor_variations}][server_class_hierarchy]